Get a free, no obligation personal loan quote with rates as low as 9.99%

 Car Auctions

-One of the main ways that used car dealers buy and sell their inventory is through auctions, which are held across the country and can yield the widest range of vehicles that are available to the general public.
+One way that used car dealers buy and sell their inventory is through auctions, which are held across the country and can yield the widest range of vehicles that are available to the general public.

 All this said, auctions aren’t always a dealership’s first choice because a lot of time, money, and effort has to go into the auctioning process, despite it being somewhat easier to buy, sell, and move large volumes of cars.